Adelaide 36ers: 2008–present

 With the 36ers' list proving it had what it takes to contend the championship, Joey Wright locked in all eight Australians players (Mitch Creek, Nathan Sobey, Daniel Johnson, Matthew Hodgson, Brendan Teys, Majok Deng, Anthony Drmic and Adam Doyle) from the 2016–17 roster for the 2017–18 season.
 One notable absence from the roster was star US import, Jerome Randle, who was replaced by experienced guard, Shannon Shorter.
 Philadelphian shooting guard, Ramone Moore, and athletic forward Ronald Roberts took the other two import spots to complete the list.
 In mid-September 2017, the 36ers travelled to Singapore in the pre-season to compete in the Merlion Cup.
 The team remained undefeated throughout the tournament and defeated the Shanghai Sharks in the final to be crowned the 2017 Merlion Cup Champions.

 The Sixers impressed on the road early, but struggled to string consistent performances together, winning half of their first 16 games.
 A disappointing 19-point loss against the Cairns Taipans at home on Christmas Eve was the turning point for the Sixers, who went on to win 10 of their last 12 games, including seven-in-a-row, and booking themselves second spot on the ladder at the end of the regular season.

 The 36ers defeated the Perth Wildcats in a straight sweep of the semi-final Series, to secure their spot in the Grand Final Series against Melbourne United.
 The series was a hard-fought battle, with both teams winning on their home court to level the series at one-all.
 In the deciding game in Melbourne, United were too strong for the Sixers defeating them to take the 2017–18 championship, 100–82.

+In the 2025–26 NBL season, the 36ers reached the inaugural NBL Ignite Cup Final, where they lost 111–107 to the New Zealand Breakers despite a game-high 34 points from Bryce Cotton.
+The went on to reach the NBL Championship Series with a 2–1 victory over the South East Melbourne Phoenix in the semi-finals.
+In game one of the Championship Series against the Sydney Kings, the 36ers were defeated 112–68.
+The 36ers went on to finish runners-up with a 3–2 series loss.
+Following the season, Mike Wells unexpectedly departed the 36ers and was subsequently replaced by former Perth Wildcats head coach Trevor Gleeson.

 The Adelaide 36ers have reached the playoffs 24 times in 34 full seasons, and on top of their four championships in 1986, 1998, 1998–99 and 2001–02, they reached the Grand Final in 1985, 1994, 2013–14 and 2017–18.
 They have also finished as minor premier on six occasions (1986, 1987, 1988, 1998–99, 1999–2000, 2016–17), and reached the NBL semi-finals in 1987, 1988, 1991, 1995, 1996, 1999–2000, 2000–01, 2014–15, 2016–17 and 2017–18.